-1The value reported under Amount Detected for TOC is the lowest ratio between percentage of TOC actually removed to the percentage of TOC required to be removed.
+1The value reported under Amount Detected for TOC is the lowest ratio between the percentage of TOC actually removed to the percentage of TOC required to be removed.
 A value of greater than 1 indicates that the water system is in compliance with TOC removal requirements.
 A value of less than 1 indicates a violation of the TOC removal requirements.

-- 2Turbidity is a measure of the cloudiness of the water.
-It is monitored because it is a good indicator of the effectiveness of the filtration system. - 3Manganese is a naturally occurring mineral found in rocks, soil, groundwater, and surface water.
+- 2 Turbidity is a measure of the cloudiness of the water.
+It is monitored because it is a good indicator of the effectiveness of the filtration system.
+3 Manganese is a naturally occurring mineral found in rocks, soil, groundwater, and surface water.
 Manganese is necessary for proper nutrition and is part of a healthy diet, but it can have undesirable effects on certain sensitive populations at elevated concentrations.
-MassDEP has set a health advisory limit for manganese at 300 ppb. - 4 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled.

-5 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
-The purpose of monitoring unregulated contaminant is to assist the EPA in determining their occurrence in drinking water and whether future regulation is warranted.
+MassDEP has set a health advisory limit for manganese at 300 ppb. - 4 Sodium-sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of the levels of sodium in their drinking water where exposures are being carefully controlled. - 5 Unregulated contaminants are those for which the U.S. EPA has not established drinking water standards.
+The purpose of monitoring unregulated contaminants is to assist the EPA in determining their occurrence in drinking water and whether future regulation is warranted. - 6 Consumption of piperonyl butoxide in drinking water for many years at very high concentrations could result in effects on the liver and may possibly increase the risk of cancer. - 7 Consumption of sumithrin in drinking water at very high concentrations could result in effects on the nervous system, including to the developing fetus, and may be irritating to the eyes and skin, but these effects are very unlikely as sumithrin in water breaks down very quickly.